-- Nice option for stomach sleepers who want some back relief
+- A nice option for stomach sleepers who want some back relief

-- Safe to sleep on overnight (always check with your OB first)
+- Safe to sleep on overnight (always check with an OB first)

-- Easy to inflate (as long as you have electronic pump/inflator)
+- Easy to inflate (as long as the person has electronic pump/inflator)

-- Travel bag allows you to deflate and take with you
+- Travel bag allows it to deflate for easy travel

-- Puts you in a position to get a back massage or nap
+- Puts the pregnant woman in a position to get a back massage or nap

 - The electronic pump or inflator is necessary and only sold separately